jtownson/swakka/readme.md

 BodyParameter[T] allows custom case class types for T (because Swagger allows custom models for the request body).

-To enable this, your code requires

-1. An implicit spray JsonFormat for T (in just the same way that you already do with Akka-Http apps)
+To enable this, your code requires an implicit spray JsonFormat for T (defined in just the same way that you already do with Akka-Http apps, using ```jsonFormat1```, ```jsonFormat2```, etc).

+Internally, Swakka derives two other type classes
-2. A _SchemaWriter_.
-This is a special JsonFormat that writes the Json Schema for T into the body of the swagger.json (i.e. it introspects case class T and spits out a json schema as a String).
-Swakka will derive SchemaWriter instances for your case classes if you import ```SchemaWriter```
+1. A _SchemaWriter_ instance.
+This is a special JsonFormat that writes the Json Schema for T into the body of the swagger.json
+(i.e. it introspects case class T and spits out a json schema as a String).
 3. A _ConvertibleToDirective_ instance.
-Swakka uses this to create an Akka Http _Directive_ that will match and extract the request body.
+This is an Akka-Http _Directive_ that will match, marshall and extract the request body.

+To enable this, you only need to import OpenApiJsonProtocol._, but I mention it in case you have problems with implicits.

 Here is some example code showing these two steps (taken from the Petstore2 testcase):